by Robert A. Muenchen, updated September 2, 2024

 It’s often said that 80% of data analysis time is spent preparing the data.
 Variables need to be transformed, recoded, or created; strings and dates need to be manipulated; missing values need to be handled; datasets need to be sorted, stacked, merged, aggregated, transposed, or reshaped (e.g. from “wide” format to “long” and back).

 jamovi’s data management capabilities are a mixed bag.
 You can transform or recode variables, and doing so across many variables is easy.
-The transformations are stored in the variable itself, making it easy to see what it was by double-clicking its name.
+The transformations are stored in the variable itself, making it easy to see what was done by double-clicking its name.
 However, the R code for the transformation is not available, even with Syntax Mode turned on.
 In addition, all output tables are tied to the current state of the data editor.
-So changing an existing variable also changes any previous output that involved that variable!
+So, changing an existing variable also changes any previous output that involved that variable!
 Spreadsheet users will find this to be “business as usual”, but people coming from other analytic software or programming languages, may be quite surprised.
+Once aware of the situation, it is easy to avoid trouble by storing transformed variables under new names.
+That is a good policy to follow regardless.

 For stacking datasets with common variables, jamovi has one of the easiest approaches I’ve ever seen.
 With other GUIs, you would open one data set, then the other, then conclude with the stacking operation.
 That leaves you wondering how to handle dozens of datasets.
 Importing many datasets is usually viewed as a separate problem to solve. jamovi is limited to having only one dataset open at a time, but it makes the most of it by allowing you to import many datasets at once, and it will stack them automatically!